-2. Communications with Patients
+c.
+Communications with Patients

-Patients, families and/or visitors sometimes seek medical advice or information from an employee.
 Employees should not offer information about possible cures, remedies, diagnoses, prognoses or any other facts/options, which could be interpreted as medical advice.
-Refer all such requests to the attending or consulting physician.
+Refer all such requests to the attending or consulting provider.

-3. We are committed to clinical quality and excellence in our service delivery.
+d.
+We are committed to clinical quality and excellence in our service delivery.
+It is your responsibility to raise concerns by following the organization's policy for addressing quality issues.